PoPoutdoor/FIND/README.md

 License: GPLv2
 ======
-A copy of license included at /rss_input/license.txt
+A copy of license included in rss_input/license.txt

 Notes for development code